robsketch/kx-insights-enterprise-project/README.md

 This package contains 2 pipelines:
 1. A pipeline called 'equities-rt' to consume and run analytics on raw AAPL trade data.
 <img width="2250" height="840" alt="image" src="https://github.com/user-attachments/assets/e5aa027e-c196-405b-945b-dc2d405784f9" />
+This pipeline writes the raw data to a kdb insights database, and splits off to utilize a timer window to generate HLOC stats with a 10 second interval.
+These HLOC stats are then also written to a kdb insights database as a partitioned table.

-2. A simple pipeline called 'static' to generate and write some simple static data to a kdb Insights Database for some securities.
+3. A simple pipeline called 'static' to generate and write some simple static data to a kdb Insights Database for some securities.
 <img width="2227" height="786" alt="image" src="https://github.com/user-attachments/assets/1c38be18-315d-4616-96d4-f2bc57cfea09" />